We all know recruiters use social media to screen candidates on a daily basis. But how are they doing this?

 - Facebook and Twitter are being used a lot to screen job applicants.
 On Facebook and Twitter, we believe hirers are trying to get a more personal view of a candidate, rather than the resume-like view they will see on LinkedIn.

 - Hirers are looking at the social networking profiles of candidates very early in the process.
-This means that job seekers need to have their online act in order before they begin looking for a job.
+This means that job seekers need to have their online activities in order before they begin looking for a job.

 The bottom line is that it is important for users, whether they are looking for a job or building up their professional reputation, to manage their online image across the different social networks they use.